notadeejay/rbc-training/data/Week 1 Day 2/04__Start your HTML project__Exercise.md

 [Download the design here.](https://cl.ly/2u3D2E2f1m08)

-Over the next few classes, we'll slowly add to your project.
-Then in week 3, we'll "deploy" your projects.
+Over the next few classes, we'll slowly add to your project and deploy it!

 "Deploy" is a fancy way of saying we'll put your website on the internet, so the whole world can see your awesome projects.